asbru-cm/asbru-cm/doc/Manual/Preferences/KeePassXC.md

 ![](images/kpxc7.png)

-## Known restriction of limitations of the current model.
+## Known restriction or limitations of the current model.

 This are known limitations of the current model.